 The female body shapes include inverted triangle, Rectangle, Regular Triangle also referred to as pear shape, Hourglass, and round or apple shape.

 The Inverted Triangle body shape:

-You typically have an inverted triangle body shape if you wear a larger top half than bottom, and your shoulders are more broad than your hips.
+You typically have an inverted triangle body shape if you wear a larger top half than the bottom, and your shoulders are broader than your hips.
 You also probably don’t have a lot of definition between your waist and hips.
 Celebrities like Angelina Jolie, Demi Moore, and Rene Zellweger all have an inverted triangle body shape.

 Avoid necklines like boat-neck or Bardot, big straps, halter-neck tops, big shawl collars, and larger patterns on your top half.
-Instead, opt for items that accentuates your bottom half like an a-line skirt or wide leg trousers.
+Instead, opt for items that accentuate your bottom half like an a-line skirt or wide-leg trousers.

 The best pair of jeans that work with an inverted triangle body shape would be the boyfriend jean.

 Need some help creating the perfect wardrobe for your inverted triangle body shape?
 I have your ultimate guide to the inverted triangle shape in this article, here.
 Filled with style tips, exact clothing silhouettes, and outfit guidelines to help you embrace your unique shape.